Alicia Coppola: Career

 Starting in the fall of 2006, Coppola appeared in the recurring role of IRS Agent Mimi Clark in the post-apocalyptic drama Jericho.
 She became a series regular in February 2007.
-She was an FBI agent in National Treasure: Book of Secrets, also directed by Jericho executive producer Jon Turteltaub.
+She played FBI Agent Spellman in National Treasure: Book of Secrets, also directed by Jericho executive producer Jon Turteltaub.

-Coppola appeared on the season 2 episode "Little Angels" of CBS' NCIS: Los Angeles, playing FBI agent Amy Rand, an expert on kidnapping cases.
-She has also appeared on The Nine Lives of Chloe King as Valentina, the leader of the Mai.
+Coppola has also appeared on The Nine Lives of Chloe King as Valentina, the leader of the Mai.
 She appeared on Monk in "Mr. Monk and the Blackout" as the power plant public relations spokesperson and as Monk's date.
 She appeared in the MTV series Teen Wolf as the powerful Alpha werewolf Talia Hale.

 In 2014, Coppola appeared on Sons of Anarchy as Mildred Treal in the episode "Faith and Despondency".
 She returned to daytime soap operas for the first time in twenty years when she took a recurring role on CBS's The Young and the Restless in spring 2016.
 Coppola appeared as Dr. Tammy Brunner in a 2017 episode of Designated Survivor.

 Coppola had a recurring role as Carrie Walsh, the owner of a questionable drug rehabilitation facility called Winding Path, in season 6 of the first responder procedural 9-1-1.

+In 2013, Coppola published a non-fiction book titled Gracefully Gone, which combines excerpts from her late father's journals and her own.
+Her father's journal entries are from 1982, two years after he was diagnosed with and then went into remission from brain cancer, while her own are from 1990 and 1991 when she was around 22, during the last six months of his life.

+Coppola made her producing, directing and screenwriting debut in a 2017 short film, Between Us.
+Coppola also acted in the film, which was based on her father's death.
+Between Us was shown at the Los Angeles Feedback Film Festival in 2018 and at the Artemis Women in Action Film Festival in 2019.
+She also wrote and directed the 2024 short film And You Are...? starring Jane Seymour and Zack Barack.
+The film explores the relationship between a grandmother with dementia and her transgender grandson, gaining inspiration from having both a family member with Alzheimer's disease and a transgender son herself.
+And You Are...? was shown at the Beverley Hills Film Festival and the CinePride Film Festival.

 Personal life

 Coppola is married to actor, writer, and producer Anthony Michael Jones, best known for appearing in General Hospital as Father Coates, a recurring occasional role which he played in 11 episodes from 2002 through 2010.
-They have three children.
+They have three children, two daughters and a son.